arachne-framework/arachne-docs/docs/index.md

 You'll see it compile some ClojureScript, and then you can try it out by hitting `http://localhost:8080` in your browser.

+Note that the `enterprise-spa` template includes support for SCSS/SASS out of the box; the system will fail to start unless you have the `sassc` program installed and available on your path. `sassc` is readily available via your system's package manager.

 <h2>Tutorials</h2>

 The above technique lets you get started quickily, but if you want to actually understand what's going on you'll probably want to try out the tutorials.
 These build a similar project, but break it down step by step and explain every concept as it appears.